U.S. Ski & Snowboard SuperTour presented by National Nordic Foundation

 The SuperTour concludes with SuperTour Finals and Spring Nationals at Spirit Mtn in Duluth, Minnesota March 20th-26th with a classic individual start SuperTour, Classic Sprint National Championships, Freestyle Team Sprint National Championship, and freestyle 40km National Championship.
 The World Cup will be over, and many U.S. Ski Team athletes will race in Duluth!

 A Google Sheet with specific dates and events for the SuperTour can be found HERE.

 The NNF Cup

 The NNF Cup celebrates club excellence in America’s premier domestic ski competition by tallying performance of club teams across the SuperTour season.
-The NNF Cup was awarded to Alaska Pacific University in 2022.
+The 2023 NNF Cup was awarded to the University of Utah, who narrowly edged the Bridger Ski Foundation Pro Team.
+BSF Pro was the top men's team, while Utah's women took home the title.
 Follow along on the NNF website, Facebook, Instagram, and newsletter to see who brings home the cup in 2023!

 There will also be a slate of U.S. Ski & Snowboard National Ranking List Races around the country.
 You can use the Event Lookup tool in your my.usskiandsnowboard dashboard to view all FIS and NRL events currently certified in the country.

 There are also U.S. Ski & Snowboard NRL races, FIS races, and lots of amazing citizen races open to all.
 Please look to your Divisional Website for information on racing in your area.